-Policies and decisions will integrate land-use on public and private lands and coordinate land, air, water, biodiversity, and economic development objectives within the region.
+Policies, planning and decisions will integrate current and new land use on public and private lands and co-ordinate land, air, water, biodiversity, economic development and social objectives within the region.

 Knowledge-based

 Government decision-making and choices will be informed by science, evidence and experience, including traditional knowledge of aboriginal peoples.